rinx/idl-erep/README.md

 | Esc + T      | Swap the last two words before the cursor                                     |
 | Alt + F      | Move cursor forward one word on the current line                              |
 | Alt + B      | Move cursor backward one word on the current line                             |

+Command History
+---

+When start this program, if there's a `.idl_history` file in current directory, it will be loaded and `~/.idl_history` won't be loaded.
+If there's no `.idl_history`, `~/.idl_hisoty` will be loaded.

+It will allow you to keep command history only inside the project.

 Configurations